shawn11ZX/RestExpress/README.md

 * Added new method Request.getNamedPath() that returns only the route path pattern instead of the entire URL, which Request.getNamedUrl() does.
 * Request.getProtocol() now returns the protocol from the underlying HttpRequest instance.
+* Fixed issue in QueryOrders where only a single valid order parameters is supported.
+Caused IndexOutOfBoundsException.

 Release 0.10.1 - 24 Jan 2014
 ---------------------------------------------------------------------------------------------------